 Acknowledging that you need medical help for a stimulant addiction can be difficult, as can persuading someone that they need professional support in order to recover sufficiently.
 At Priory, we aim to ease those concerns by offering a free initial assessment with a specialist addictions therapist who can discuss the issues you are facing with addiction in confidence.

-After you have discussed your addiction and decided what goals you want to achieve during your treatment, a tailored treatment plan built around your specific circumstances will be arranged.
+After you have discussed your addiction and decided what goals you want to achieve during your addiction treatment, a tailored treatment plan built around your specific circumstances will be arranged.
 This comprehensive approach to treatment enables you to learn healthy coping mechanisms to replace learned thoughts and behaviours that contribute to ongoing addiction, helping to ensure that once the drug is out of your system, you are less likely to relapse and turn to the drug in future.

 Medically assisted withdrawal detoxification from amphetamines